- Master's Degrees

 - International students may not apply as High School Visiting students due to visa regulation requirements.

-In addition to the academic year and summer college-credit program for visiting high school students, Columbia University also offers noncredit summer programs for high school students.
+In addition to the academic year and summer college-credit program for visiting high school students, Columbia University also offers noncredit immersive summer programs for highly motivated domestic and international high school students interested in living and studying in New York City, Barcelona, and Jordan.

 Applicants are urged to submit application materials well in advance of the deadline.
 Applications are reviewed on a rolling basis and admissions decisions will be delivered through the online application system 4-6 weeks after an application becomes complete.